nullbitsco/docs/tidbit/build_guide_en.md

 # ⚠️ **STOP** ⚠️

 It&#39;s highly recommended that you test each key at this point before continuing.
-Jump to step 16 to flash QMK firmware.
-Use a keyboard tester ([this one](https://www.keyboardtester.com/) works) and short the switch pads for each switch using tweezers, a clipped lead from earlier, or something else conductive.
+If you haven&#39;t already, [Jump to step](#firmware_flashing) 21 to flash QMK firmware.
+Use a keyboard tester (using [via](https://docs.keeb.io/via#key-tester-tab) in Test Matrix mode is recommended) and short the switch pads for each switch using tweezers, a clipped lead from earlier, or something else conductive.
 If there is an issue, it will be much easier to debug now before everything has been soldered and assembled.

 ## 8. Screw together M2x3 standoffs using M2x3 screws